 The 2018 Scientific Conference will focus on evidence-based interventions to support women to ascend to and retain leadership roles in global health.
 The conference will also highlight research in global health led by women.

-Host: Women in Global Health Research Initiative, Weill Cornell Medicine Location: New York, New York, USA
+Host: Women in Global Health Research Initiative, Weill Cornell Medicine Location: New York, NY, USA

 SwitchPoint - APRIL 26-27, 2018

 SwitchPoint is a conference about creativity, partnership, and action.
 It’s where humanitarian innovation, global health, and technology collide.
 It focuses on unusual collaborations, spreading great ideas from around the world, and incubating yours.